the-gigi/modern-go-programming/manuscript/chapter 3 - the go type system.md

 complex128  the set of all complex numbers with float64 real and imaginary parts
 ```

-The integral types can be signed or unsigned and all the types have their bitwidth as part of the type.
+The integral types can be signed or unsigned and all the types have their bit width as part of the type.
 For example int16, is a signed integer that is occupies 16 bits and therefore can hold any integer value between -32768 and 32767.
-The internal rerpesentatin is 2's complement.
+The internal representation is 2's complement.
 Floating point numbers are always signed and come in two flavors of 32-bit and 64-bit.
-Finally, complex numbers are made of two floating point numbers that correpond to the real and imaginary parts.
+Finally, complex numbers are made of two floating point numbers that correspond to the real and imaginary parts.

 The decision to explicitly specify the exact size/range of values of each type is great for writing platform-agnostic programs.
 It's a hard lesson from C where `int` would mean different things on different platforms.

-That said, sometimes you're not worried about overflow and concatanation and you don't want to pontificate and choose between int8 and int16.
-Go accomodates you and provides 3 more liberal types whose size will depend on the specific implementation:
+That said, sometimes you're not worried about overflow and concatenation and you don't want to pontificate and choose between int8 and int16.
+Go accommodates you and provides 3 more liberal types whose size will depend on the specific implementation:

 ```
 uint     either 32 or 64 bits